BuildMetricLab

 Before you order

 Order 10% extra pavers as spares — color batches drift year-on-year, and repairs with a new batch will be visible against the original.
-Always cross-check the calculator's output against a supplier quote — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.
+Cross-checking the calculator’s output against a supplier quote helps catch differences in pricing assumptions — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.

 Adjusting the defaults